hayk111/showsourcing/README.md

 }
 ```

-### Components

-Components which have their name ending with `Entity` are wrapper components that use an `EntityTarget`.
-That means that for example a `FileInputEntityComponent` will have as `@Input` only an `EntityTarget`.
-This component will do its thing and when the user picks a file, everything will be done in the background: the back end will be updated as well as the front end store.
-No need to do anything except putting the component in the template and giving it an `EntityTarget`.
-The wrapper component contains other component that are dumb components.
-In the case of `FileInputEntityComponent` it must contain a `FileInputComponent` which tells the parent `FileInputEntityComponent` what action has been taken (file has been dropped, etc) and which also has the job to display everything.

-The architecture is simple:

- - Parent wrapper: does the messaging with the store
- - Child component: tells the parent what are the user interactions.

-There isn't much services at all as most of the logic is handled with store messages.
-There are things that don't fit in the store that go into services, but those are generally pretty obvious.
-Like the `DynamicFormBuilder`.

 ### The store
 The main business logic of the app is handled in the store.
-The store is subdivided in : ui, entities.
-UI is for things that are displayed on screen ( dialog open etc), entities is for the different entities that are loaded via http usually.

-The golden rule in the store is to normalize the data.
-For example if you have a product which contains comments,
-votes, images, and files you'll have 5 entities in the store, namely products, comments, votes, images, and files.
-It might seem annoying to do so at first but you should bite the bullet as it makes things easier afterward.

-Effects are used in parallel with entities services.
-Effects deal with grabbing messages to the store and calling the appropriate service function which is usually just an http call.

 ### AutoUnsub

-To prevent memory leaks, components which are using observables / the store (also obs) should extend the class `AutoUnsub` and use the `takeUntil` method on observable.
+To prevent memory leaks, components which are using observables should extend the class `AutoUnsub` and use the `takeUntil` method on observable.
 This will automatically unsubscribe from observables.
 The AutoUnsub class should be used as a standard app wise.
 Look at the code of any smart component and you'll find how to do that.
-If it's missing anywhere fitting the above, then that is an oversight on my part and should be corrected (I tend to be a bit absent minded sometimes).